 - Panel interviews in Spanish take place late February or early March

 - Decisions sent mid-March

 - Deadline to submit all materials is 5:00pm EST on January 31st of each year.

 - At WCL:

 - Credits: All students must complete a minimum of 59 credits at WCL & satisfy WCL residency requirements.
-This includes all WCL/ABA required classes (Upper Level Writing, Professional Skills and any other that are implemented).
+This includes all WCL/ABA required classes (Upper Level Writing, Experiential Learning, and any other that are implemented).

 - At UC3M

 - Students study a variety of topics within European Union law for a total of 90 UC3 credits.
 Two-thirds (2/3) of the courses are taught in English and one-third (1/3) in Spanish.